Geranium carolinianum (Carolina Geranium)

 Carolina Geranium, Wild Geranium, Carolina Cranesbill, Hardy Geraniums

 Geranium carolinianum (Carolina Geranium) is a much-branched, sprawling annual or biennial forming a mound of palmately five-parted leaves, 3 in. long (7 cm), having 3-9 primary lobes or additional secondary lobes.
 Blooming for about 4 weeks in early spring to midsummer, small, five-petaled, pale pink or white blossoms, less than 1 in.
 (2.5 cm), occur in loose terminal clusters.
-The blossoms are visited by flies and native bees.
-The flowers give way to seeds with a long narrow beak, 1 in. long (2.5 cm), that are eaten by the Mourning Dove and other birds.
-The foliage can turn red in the fall, extending the season of interest of this plant.
+Flies and native bees visit the blossoms.
+The flowers give way to seeds with a long narrow beak, 1 in. long (2.5 cm), eaten by the Mourning Dove and other birds.
+The foliage can turn red in the fall, extending the season of interest for this plant.
 Carolina Geranium spreads rapidly from seed and may reseed itself aggressively.
-Use it as a groundcover in naturalized areas for best results.
+Use it as a ground cover in naturalized areas for best results.

 ---|---|